 Baltimore is an excellent safe harbor, completely protected on all sides.
-The team at Baltimore Marine Centers (BMC) reached out to let us know that they have plenty of slips available this week and weekend for boaters looking for safe haven from Hurricane Matthew.
+The team at Baltimore Marine Centers (BMC) have plenty of slips available this for boaters looking for safe haven.
 Each marina is able to accommodate megayachts of over 300 feet.

-Well-known for being one of the most secure marinas in adverse conditions, Jarrett Bay Boatworks is one of the safest marinas you could stay at in the Carolinas.
-Located in Beaufort, North Carolina, Jarrett Bay has plenty of space on land for hauling vessels and one of the most experienced staff in the business.
+Well-known for being one of the most secure marinas in adverse conditions, Brunswick Landing Marina is one of the safest marinas you could stay at in Georgia.